denten-books/plain-text/1-metaphor.md

 Programming at its essence is a phatic activity.
 Code shapes and commands.
 At the same time, it conjures fantastical metaphors to occlude the structure of shaping and commanding.
-Simulation obscures the incongruence between visible representation and the underlying material affordances of the medium.
+The simulacrum created by code obscures the incongruence between the visible sign and the underlying material affordances of the medium.
 What you see is not always what you get.
 We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
-When reading online, for example, we observe what looks like a book, where we should also perceive an attempt to censor and surveil.

 The simulation is without a referent.
 It bears little resemblance to the material substrata of electronic reading.
-We believe we are handling a book.
-Our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
+We believe we are handling a book;
+our ideas about reading and interpretation subsequently rely on that initial physical point of contact with paper.
 But when reading electronically, we are handling something other than print material.
 The semblance to paper guides our intuitions about the possibilities of the medium: the ability to scroll, bookmark, or turn pages.
 We have far fewer intuitions about the affordances of inscription at the micromolecular level.
-As we "turn the page" on the screen an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997; @aaron_flash_2002;
+As we "turn the page" on the screen an electric charge embedded into a solid state medium crosses the impenetrable oxide barrier, reaching its destination, the floating gate, through quantum tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997;
-@bez_introduction_2003].
+@aaron_flash_2002; @bez_introduction_2003].
 In this way, the everyday inscription---a digital word---comprises numerous improbable events at quantum scale.

 What can be said then about the practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to